By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 Biological nitrification is a process that involves specific types of bacteria, divided into two categories that perform two different processes.
 First, AOB bacteria (aerobic bacteria) that use oxygen to break down ammonia into NO₂ (nitrite).
 Then, another group of bacteria, called NOB (nitrite-oxidizing bacteria), takes this nitrite and converts it into NO₃ (nitrate), which is the end product of biological nitrification.

-Nitrate is the least toxic form of fish, while nitrite is highly toxic even at low concentrations.
+Nitrate is the least toxic form for fish, while nitrite is highly toxic even at low concentrations.

 "It is therefore very important that we prevent the accumulation of nitrite, which is a symptom of a partial nitrification process.
 We show that with nanobubbles, we help to complete the step that was previously limiting, and overall we have a positive effect on water quality, which is very important since nitrite is so toxic to fish," he says.